foundriesio/docs/source/reference/zephyr-branching.rst

 Branch Maintenance
 ------------------

-For repositories with upstreams, like Zephyr and MCUBoot, Open Source Foundries maintains some out of tree patches.
+For repositories with upstreams, like Zephyr and MCUBoot, Foundries.io maintains some out of tree patches.
 To make this work smoothly, we typically bring in upstream changes by merging into our tree.
 You'll see merge commits with ``[OSF mergeup]`` in the shortlog when this happens.
 See below for a complete list of sauce tags.

-However, whenever the upstream releases a new version, the Open Source Foundries branch history is cleaned up and re-written onto the new development tree for the next version.
+However, whenever the upstream releases a new version, the Foundries.io branch history is cleaned up and re-written onto the new development tree for the next version.
 This is a destructive change, but you can always get the old version using the manifests from previous updates.